 SLIME INGREDIENTS MATTER!

 You must look at the bottles of saline before grabbing one to check for the correct ingredients.
 These ingredients are sodium borate and boric acid.
-You can not make homemade saline solution.
+You can not make a homemade saline solution.

 “What is liquid starch?”